cardano-foundation/CIPs/CIP-?/README.md

 There needs to be a well-defined interface between the 'world' of `BuiltinInteger` and `BuiltinByteString`.
-To provide this, we require `integerToByteString` and `byteStringToInteger`, which are designed to roundtrip (that is, describe two halves of an isomorphism).
+To provide this, we require `integerToByteString` and `byteStringToInteger`; we require that `integerToByteString` and `byteStringToInteger` roundtrip.
 Furthermore, by spelling out a precise description of the conversions, we make this predictable and portable.

 Our choice of logical AND, IOR, XOR and complement as the primary logical operations is driven by a mixture of prior art, utility and convenience.
 These